Snowflake6413/mocha-theme/index.md

 # mocha-theme
 *mocha-theme* is a theme made for people who like the colors of coffee/mocha.

+'Enjoy a hot cup of mocha, just for you!'

 ##### Short Showcase

 A recipe for a *nice* mocha!